2019 APME awards honor AP journalists for powerful stories

 Dake Kang and Yanan Wang, both 25, were honored for excellence by staffers 30 years old or younger for work exposing the Chinese government’s reach into their citizens’ personal lives.
 Judges called their work “insightful — even shocking.”

 Sharon Cohen, David Goldman and Mary Hudetz were recognized for stories about Native American women and children who disappeared or were killed on tribal lands.
-The judges called it “great writing, important topic, and remarking reporting that resonated not just in Indian Country, but across the country.”
+The judges called it “great writing, important topic, and remarkable reporting that resonated not just in Indian Country, but across the country.”

 Christina Cassidy and Frank Bajak won for their investigative look at the vulnerable American voting system that judges called “aggressive watchdog journalism at a high level.”